replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 properties](https://replicated.zoom.us/my/crdant?pwd=NU5VVktueXV4QW0wcXFFRElHTkxudz09)
 section of the Replicated documentation.

-### Configuring Slackernews
+### Configuring SlackerNews

-The Slackernews Helm chart has several values that need to be set for it to run as expected.
-Here's a first cut at the fields we want to collect: this shows all of the values someone might want to enter to get a start with using Slackernews.
+The SlackerNews Helm chart has several values that need to be set for it to run as expected.
+Here's a first cut at the fields we want to collect: this shows all of the values someone might want to enter to get a start with using SlackerNews.

 ```yaml
 apiVersion: kots.io/v1beta1